 WestJet ends 2015 with weak profit, revenue

-A Westjet Boeing 737-700 arriving at Vancouver International Airport on Feb.
+In this file photo, a WestJet Boeing 737-700 arrives at Vancouver International Airport on Feb.
 3, 2014.
-(THE CANADIAN PRESS / Darryl Dyck)
+(Darryl Dyck/The Canadian Press)

 Ross Marowits, The Canadian Press

 Last Updated Tuesday, February 2, 2016 5:20PM EST